The Evertides are Ruth McGill, Alma Kelliher and Ruth Smith, an Irish musical trio influenced by close vocal harmony and folk song.

 We’ve been together since 2014 and over the last few years have had sell-out shows at Whelan’s, Dublin’s Unitarian Church, Abner Browns and The Abbey’s Peacock Theatre with appearances at festivals such as Temple Bar Trad Fest, Wonderlust @ Body & Soul, Doolin Folk Festival, Whelan’s Ones To Watch, Shorelines Arts Festival and supporting Wallis Bird and The Lost Brothers as part of their European tours.

-We performed our version of W.B.
+We’ve performed our version of W.B.
 Yeats’ The Song of Wandering Aengus at the Yeats150 event Bodies That Can Never Tire.
-We wrote and performed a song in just one day for The 24 Hour Plays at the Abbey Theatre.
-We sang in a Martello Tower to mark Bloomsday at a curated event with Young Hearts Run Free and had a deliciously intimate night of music and food in Cornucopia with Sober Sessions.
+We wrote and performed a song – Mayfly – in just one day for The 24 Hour Plays at The Abbey Theatre.
+We sang in a Martello Tower to mark Bloomsday at a curated event with Young Hearts Run Free, we were the musical guests on the Irish Times Women’s Podcast for Nollaig na mBan and had a deliciously intimate night of music and food in Cornucopia with Sober Sessions.

 The Evertides is where we meet.